SemanticMediaWiki/SemanticNotifications/README.md

 Semantic Notifications (a.k.a.
 SNO) is a [Semantic Mediawiki][smw] extension that can inform registered users about changes to their structured data with help of the [Echo(Notifications)][echo] extension.

-Supported notification events that are produced by a `Notifications on` assignment for:
+Support for notifications on:

-- Changes that appear on selected properties and their values
+- Changes for selected properties and specific values
-- Changes in connection with selected categories
+- Changes for selected categories
-- Changes to the specification of a property or category
+- Changes to the specification and declaration of a property, category or concept

 ## Requirements